ryanburgess/2018-conferences/README.md

 1. Fork it
 2. Add your conference to `list.json`
 3. Run `node index` to update `README.md` with your changes
+4. Run `node generate-ical` to update the `.ics` file with your changes
-4. Create your feature branch (`git checkout -b my-new-feature`)
+5. Create your feature branch (`git checkout -b my-new-feature`)
-5. Commit your changes (`git commit -am "Add some feature"`)
+6. Commit your changes (`git commit -am "Add some feature"`)
-6. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-7. Create new Pull Request
+8. Create new Pull Request